What does NA cost ?

 What is the referral process?

 There are no waiting lists for NA.
 If one of your clients wants to attend a meeting they just need to show up.
 Anyone is welcome to attend our 'Open' meetings, PHE encourages professionals to experience NA meetings for themselves, or better still bring a client along (see the NA Meetings page for more information).
-There are over 1,200 weekly NA meetings taking place each week in the UK, as Covid restrictions are relaxed many in person meetings are opening up again, in this transition we still have almost 500 online and over 700 in person weekly meetings throughout England, Scotland and Wales.
-Going forward we expect there to be a greater mix of online and in person meetings.
+There are over 1,200 weekly NA meetings taking place each week in the UK, currently this equates to around 500 online and 700 in person meetings throughout England, Scotland and Wales.
 Up to date info on Physical meetings can be found here and Online meetings can be found here